0x17/KCImageCollector/README.md

 KCImageCollector
 ================

-Collect all thumbnail/image links from any board on Krautchan in a single HTML file.
+- Collect all thumbnail/image links from any board on Krautchan in a single HTML file.
+Run "KCImageCollector"-class for HTML "report".
-Now with GUI for on-demand loading and viewing of thumbnails.
+- Now with GUI for on-demand loading and viewing of thumbnails.
 For efficient lurking.
+Run "ImageViewer"-class for GUI.
+    - Use left and right arrow keys for navigating to the previous or next thumbnail.
+	- Use down arrow key to save.
+	- Use escape key to quit.